phenchanter/estimote-beacons-phonegap-plugin-for-android/README.md

   [BLE Checker](https://play.google.com/store/apps/details?id=com.magicalboy.btd).
 We have tested this app in a couple of Android mobile devices and it seems to work fine.

-5. Is there an Estimote iBeacons PhoneGap Plugin for iOS?
+5. Is there an Estimote Beacons PhoneGap/Cordova Plugin for iOS?

   Yes.
 Take a look at the [phonegap-estimotebeacons](https://github.com/kdzwinel/phonegap-estimotebeacons) project being developed by [Konrad Dzwinel](https://github.com/kdzwinel).